inet-framework/inet-framework.github.io/Protocols.md

 ---
 layout: page
-title: Implemented Protocols
+title: Model Catalog
 underMenu: Documentation
 ---

-The following protocol models are available for the INET Framework:
+The following model components (protocols, applications and other models) are available for the INET Framework:

 <table class="table table-bordered table-striped">
 <thead>